ryanwhowe/key-value-store/README.md

   - This allows for only recording when a value changes as a logging method with the ability to retrieve the last value set or the series

+### warning
+Keys are forced to be case-insensitive

 #### To Do (1.0)
 - [ ] Remove the grouping column from the results, it is redundant
 - [ ] Expand the tests to test multiple value key grouping sets
+- [ ] Force the Keys to be case-insensitive